backend-development/backend-development-textbook/source/asset_pipeline.md

 - you configure which files are built and included in `app/assets/config/manifest.js`, `app/assets/stylesheets/application.css` and `app/assets/javascript/application.js`
 - files for publishing are created in `public/assets/*`

-The second folder will be served by the web server directly, without going through the Rails stack
+The second folder will be served by the web server directly, without going through the Rails stack.
+The expires header for these files is set to a far future date.

 ### Rails Environments